jschrier/SeparationLLM/README.md

 **Key advantage:** `gpt-4o-mini` fine tuning and inference only cost 1/3 the price of `gpt-3.5-turbo` (which is now deprecated...).
 So this is much cheaper to perform for essentially the same or better performance.

-**Observation:**  `gpt-4o-mini` prediction entropy (- \sum p_i log p_i ) tends to be lower; in other words it is less likely to assign a smear of probabilities across outcomes and more likely to concentrate the probabilities on particular predictions.
+**Observation:**  `gpt-4o-mini` prediction entropy ($- \sum p_i log p_i$ ) tends to be lower; in other words it is less likely to assign a smear of probabilities across outcomes and more likely to concentrate the probabilities on particular predictions.
 (Results shown below are for the random train/test split, but comparable results for the LOO task as well.)
 I guess this is good, because it means that the model makes more specific predictions

 ![histogram of prediction entropy for the](figures/prediction_entropy_prelim.jpg)